Code-Institute-Submissions/https-github.com-FullstackSammy-gnarly-skate-school/README.md

 ### **CSS**
 - I tested my css code on [W3C css validator](https://jigsaw.w3.org/css-validator/) and found no errors.
 ### **Accessibility**
-- I made sure that the colors I used are easy to read and go well together. and I tested it on lighthouse in devtools.

 - I have confirmed that this site is responsive, by using css grid layout and media queries to size it to different resolutions.
 - I have deployed my site to Github pages, and made sure it works on Chrome, Safari and Firefox.
+I have also tested the website on different physical devised and made sure the site works on them.
+These are:
+  - Iphone 13 pro
+  - Samsung Galaxy S21
+  - Samsung Galaxy S22

 - The form works as it's supposed to.
 I have borrowed Code Institutes [link](https://formdump.codeinstitute.net/) for forms and you can't sign up unless you fill out all the required fields.

+- I made sure that the colors I used are easy to read and go well together. and I tested it on lighthouse in devtools.

 ![an image of the lighthouse testing](assets/images/lighthouse.jpg)